 Introduction To Economics of Maize Cultivation / Maize Farming Project Report

 Maize, a cereal grain is a native of southern Mexico.
-It is also called as Corn and its binomial name is Zea Mays.
+It is also called Corn and its binomial name is Zea Mays.
 The maize plant is an annual crop belonging to the Gramineae family of grasses such as wheat, rye, barley, etc. maize is broadly classified into two species: Zea Mays and Zea Diploperennis.
 There are again many sub-species under each category that vary according to the starch content in the grain.
-Due to its wide adaptability to various agro-climatic conditions and its high genetic potential, maize is known as ‘Queen of Cereals’.
-The cultivation of maize in India is done throughout the year, but predominantly it is a kharif crop.
-Apart from being used as a food grain for human beings and animals, it also serves as raw material for industries like starch, oil, protein, alcohol, beverages, cosmetic, film, gum, paper and textile.
+Due to its wide adaptability to various agro-climatic conditions and its high genetic potential, maize is known as the ‘Queen of Cereals’.
+The cultivation of maize in India is done throughout the year, but predominantly it is a Kharif crop.
+Apart from being used as a food grain for human beings and animals, it also serves as raw material for industries like starch, oil, protein, alcohol, beverages, cosmetics, film, gum, paper, and textile.

 Scope and importance